Above and Below

-Above and Below is an installation by American artist Maya Lin, the designer of the Vietnam Veterans Memorial in Washington, D.C.
+Above and Below is an installation by American artist Maya Lin.
 It is on display at and owned by the Indianapolis Museum of Art located in Indianapolis, Indiana, United States.
 The artwork was inspired by underground water systems in Indiana.

 Description

 At 2,000 sqft the sculpture hangs from the ceiling of the Museum's Fortune balcony which is accessible by the Asian Art gallery.
 It consists of different thicknesses of black painted wire aluminum tubing strewn together in a flowing-like manner as if to depict a river hanging above the viewers head.
 Above and Below is visible from the 3rd floor galleries and the 4th floor windows.

 Acquisition

-In 1990 the IMA moved their Asian art galleries to the third floor which featured a balcony overlooking the Virginia B. Fairbanks Art & Nature Park: 100 Acres.
+In 1990 the IMA moved their Asian art galleries to the third floor which featured a balcony overlooking the Virginia B. Fairbanks Art & Nature Park.
 The IMA's Jane Weldon Myers Curator of Asian Art Jim Robinson sought to showcase Asian art on the balcony and immediately thought of Lin.
 The size of the 16 ft. x 100 ft balcony caused curator and artist alike to struggle on what could be created for the space.
 At first Lin thought about creating an artwork for the floor of the balcony then she decided to create her installation for the ceiling which would unify the Asian Art and contemporary art galleries.
 The sculpture was purchased with funds from William L. and Jane H. Fortune with Maya Lin overseeing the installation.
 In 2008 a new stone floor was installed on the balcony, with stones selected by Lin.